CoFH/StellarExpansion/main/cofh_stellar_expansion_void/readme.txt

 	Other
 	----------------------------------------
-	Nonstandard Slot Layouts
+	Alternate Slot Layouts
+	Alternate Roles

 ################################################################################
 # Notes
 ################################################################################

-[1]	This wouldn't be strictly fair for Heavy Corvettes, so they instead have
+[1]	Heavy Corvettes get a free pass here since it rounds down, so they instead
-	a lower base Evasion score and are very slightly slower in combat.
+	have a lower base Evasion score and are very slightly slower in combat.

 [2]	Support Corvettes do not have increased range.